nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Aspect: Finding Tutorial Classes

-* Alternative 1 (current choice): Find Tutorial Classes by selecting all classes with classcodes matching the search keyword
+* Alternative 1 (current choice): Find tutorial class by exact class code
-    * Pros: Shorter keyword to type, therefore increasing user typing speed.
-User is also able to find multiple classes
+    * Pros: Higher Accuracy in search, and due to the class code being three letters, does not cause users to take significantly more time.
-    * Cons: Lower Accuracy in searching for a specific class, having to search through multiple classes
+    * Cons: Search keyword can only match specific class instead of finding multiple classes.

-* Alternative 2: Find tutorial class by exact class code
+* Alternative 2 : Find Tutorial Classes by selecting all classes with classcodes containing the search keyword
-    * Pros: Higher Accuracy in search
+    * Pros: Shorter keyword to type, therefore increasing user typing speed slightly, and user is able to find multiple classes
-    * Cons: Takes longer for user to type commands, less user-friendly
+    * Cons: Lower Accuracy in searching for a specific class, all class codes being with G and multiple class codes beginning with 'G0' for example.

 #### Aspect: Student and Tutorial Class lists
 * Alternative 1 (current choice): Use two separate lists to store students and tutorial classes